 The above Center for Disease Control and Prevention (CDC) video on the mechanics of a concussion shows concussions are now taken far more seriously than they once were.
 In fact, concussions are now classified as “traumatic brain injuries” or TBIs by the major medical associations.
-Research and experience from sports (e.g., football, soccer, ice hockey, etc.) and from military combat actions now show that TBIs and concussions can really affect how injured people feel and function, and the effects can be long-term.
+Research and experience from motor vehicle accidents, sports (e.g., football, soccer, ice hockey, etc.) and from military combat actions now show that TBIs and concussions can really affect how injured people feel and function, and the effects can be long-term.
 TBIs range from mild (e.g., concussions) to severe (e.g., extended memory loss) in degree.

 Blurred vision, headaches, ringing in the ears, problems with balance, memory loss, queasiness in the stomach, changes in mood (e.g., depression, anxiety), and changes in sleep patterns are some of the symptoms of a traumatic brain injury or concussion.
 If you develop any of these symptoms after a motor vehicle accident or any incident involving a bump, blow, or jolt to the head that disrupts the normal function of the brain1 , it is critical that you report this to your doctor or medical care provider right away.
 If you or your child develop any of the symptoms from the CDC's list of danger signs, head to the ER immediately.